 It is a way to ensure the data is also not misused.
-Data governance usually involves a steering committee, in charge of overall executive sponsorship, holding everyone accountable, and being a champion for the data at the enterprise, a governance team that set high-level priorities and general standards of operation, and a data team that champions best practices and frameworks to empower across the board quick adoptions while maintaining governance.
-This team typically is creating frameworks and empowering other teams to use the data.
+Data governance usually involves a steering committee in charge of overall executive sponsorship, holding everyone accountable, and being a champion for the data at the enterprise, a governance team that sets high-level priorities and general standards of operation, and a data team that champions the best practices and frameworks to empower across the board quick adoptions while maintaining governance.
+This team typically creates frameworks and empowers other teams to use the data.

 Reasons why we need to govern data:

-- It helps avoid potential disasters for your company and the possibility of misusing the data (e.g. data leaking, principally when the data contains sensitive information).
+- It helps avoid potential disasters for your company and the possibility of misusing the data (e.g., data leaking, principally when it contains sensitive information).

-- Data siloed without clear owners, catalogue making it unusable to most.
+- Data is siloed without clear owners, catalog making it unusable to most.

-- High data quality leads to high confidence in the data.
+- High data quality leads to increased confidence in the data.
 Quality issues lead to low confidence in your data.

 Data governance controls the following aspects of your data:

-- The data catalogue – this tool allows for common metadata inventory for the organization.
+- The data catalog – this tool allows for standard metadata inventory for the organization.
 This will enable organizations to discover and improve access to the data while improving governance.

-- The glossary – focused on the business and maintaining definitions in a common dictionary throughout the organization.
+- The glossary – focused on the business and maintaining definitions in a standard dictionary throughout the organization.
 It helps avoid misunderstandings about what things mean.

-- Data Lineage – this is when you understand where the data came from, what system touched, and moved the data.
+- Data Lineage – this is when you understand where the data came from and what system touched and moved the data.

-- Data Quality – making sure your data has high quality through the testing pyramid, unit testing, integration, and some basic UI testing.
+- Data Quality – Make sure your data has high quality through the testing pyramid, unit testing, integration, and some basic UI testing.